 Please note that the GPI calculates points universally using USD as the baseline currency, and applies the prevailing daily exchange rate to determine points scores resulting from events with buy-ins of alternative currencies.

 Qualifying tournaments are events with 21 or more players and a buy-in of $1 USD (or other currency equivalent) or higher that are open to the public, and are not specialty or selected audience events such as charity, seniors, doubles, satellite, women, team and employee events.
 Players are ranked according to their finishing scores in qualifying tournaments.
 The score for a given event is derived from a combination of their finishing place percentage and buy-in.
 Finishing percentage refers to the percentage of the starting field a player bests in his or her finish.
-Buy-in refers to the relative amount of the event buy-in to the baseline buy-in of $1500 USD (events with a buy-in of under $1500 are still compared relative to a baseline of $1500).
+Buy-in factor refers to the relative amount of the event buy-in to the baseline buy-in of $1000 USD (events with a buy-in of under $1500 are still compared relative to a baseline of $1500).

 Finishing Percentage Factor